 Chapter 901:3-23 Juice Product Processors

-(A) Except for as specified in paragraph (B) of this rule, all food processing establishments processing juice, including juice products to be used as an ingredient, shall comply with Chapter 901:3-23 and Chapter 901:3-1 of the Administrative Code.
+(A) Except for as specified in paragraph (B) of this rule, all food processing establishments processing juice, including juice products to be used as an ingredient, shall comply with Chapter 901:3-23 and the applicable provisions found in Chapter 901:3-17 of the Administrative Code.

 (B) Entities which produce juice that has not undergone a five log reduction are exempt from the rules of this chapter provided that they are either: